How to Read a Declaration Page

 A carrier will send an insurance declaration page every time you sign up for a new policy or renew it.
 This documentation may seem long, but it can help you understand what coverages you have in place and the premiums you'll need to pay.
 In this article, we'll teach you how to read your insurance declarations page.

 What Is an Insurance Declaration Page?

-The declarations page is the front page of a policy that specifies the name of the insured person, their residence, the policy period and other important information.
+The declarations page is the front page of a policy that specifies the name of the insured person, their residence, the policy period and coverages.
 It also lists deductibles, limits, your user ID and other key data.
 Insurers informally refer to this document as the dec page.

 An insurance declaration page is a document that provides access to a summary of your car insurance policy documents.
 Your carrier sends you a declarations page (dec page) when you initially sign up for your policy.

 Additionally, the provider's declarations page summarizes your information, details about the property you're insuring and your coverage.
 It helps you to understand your coverage options and premium rates.